jkeefe/workshops/knight-center-mooc/week-0-readings.md

-# Building Bots: Work to explore before week 1
+# Building Bots: Materials to explore before week 1

 Before we get started, it's a good idea to get yourself familiar with some bots!